DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/06_AdjustApprovalList.md

 2. Implement wizard step 1 (Part1)
 3. Implement wizard step 2 (Part2)

-Next you will apply the extended layout of the import overview to tje approval page.
+Next you will apply the extended layout of the import overview to the approval page.

 # 2. Goal